Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/appendix_a_glossary.md

 A frame type (0x01) used during the handshake process.

 **Hash**
 A one-way function that produces a fixed-size output from any input.
 STC uses PHE for hashing.
+STT uses SHA3-256 for hash-based addressing (BinaryStorage).

+**Hash-Based Addressing**
+Storing data by its hash (content-addressable).
+BinaryStorage uses SHA3-256 - same bytes always hash to same address, enabling automatic deduplication.
+Agnostic - works for ANY binary data.

 **Header**
 The fixed portion at the start of a frame containing metadata: magic bytes, type, session ID, stream ID, sequence, flags.